peteramckay/web3newbies/readme.md

-# Web 3.0 Resources for Newbies
+# Web 3.0 for Newbies

 This repo contains links to articles and other resources for newbies who want to learn about Web 3.0.